-Although the new caller ID features of smartphones are incredibly practical, there are still a few limitations, for example, if someone with a blocked, private, or unknown number calls you, you won’t be able to call them back or get any information about them.
+Although the new caller ID features of smartphones are incredibly practical, there are still a few limitations.
+For example, if someone with a blocked, private, or unknown number calls you, you won’t be able to call them back or get any information about them.

 Are unknown callers becoming a problem?
 If you’ve blocked someone from calling your phone, they could be an unknown caller with a hidden caller ID.
 In other cases, the caller could be a telemarketer or a prankster.

-If you’re dealing with nuisance callers that have unknown or private numbers, there are a few things you can do to block them.
+If you’re dealing with nuisance callers who have unknown or private numbers, there are a few things you can do to block them.
 Depending on the type of cell phone you have, you should be able to go into the caller menu and select an option to block the unknown caller without having to input a specific number.

-If problems persist, you should contact your phone service provider, they may be able to block callers more successfully or help you change your number completely.
+If problems persist, you should contact your phone service provider.
+They may be able to block callers more successfully or help you change your number completely.

 Cell phones, give you more control and visual guidance

-Dialing *69 on a cell phone simply does not work, this isn’t because the feature no longer exists, it’s because modern cell phones now have screens showing high definition displays, allowing you to navigate and control your calls without having to dial anything.
+Dialing *69 on a cell phone simply does not work.
+This isn’t because the feature no longer exists.
+It’s because modern cell phones now have screens showing high-definition displays, allowing you to navigate and control your calls without having to dial anything.

 Don’t worry – if you do use a landline, dialing *69 is still useful for viewing and returning recent calls.
 However, with a smartphone, you can easily see who called you by going into the recent calls menu; there is no need for manual dialing!